vkbo/novelWriter/docs/source/int_overview.rst

    the application interface.

 :ref:`a_manuscript` - Recommended Reading
-   This chapter explains how the :guilabel:`Manuscript Build` tool works, how you can control the way chapter titles are formatted, and how scene and section breaks are handled.
+   This chapter explains how the :guilabel:`Manuscript Compile` tool works, how you can control the way chapter titles are formatted, and how scene and section breaks are handled.